 - Consider whether substance abuse may be a factor.
 An increase in alcohol consumption during the pandemic is occurring in people of all ages, and can be especially harmful if there are potential interactions with medications the senior is taking.

 If you suspect depression or any other mental health issues in your senior loved one, be sure to contact the doctor immediately.
 Since you are most familiar with the senior, you may be able to pick up on cues that the medical team misses during routine appointments, and it’s crucial to make your concerns known.

-If you have any concerns, contact JFS Care, the top-rated caregiver agency in Los Angeles, CA and the surrounding areas, for additional assistance.
+If you have any concerns, contact JFS Care, the top-rated provider of senior in-home care in Los Angeles, CA and the surrounding areas, for additional assistance.
 We can offer coaching and support to family caregivers with our care management services, serve as eyes and ears when family caregivers are unable to be there in person, and provide seniors with a wide range of customized services to enhance their socialization and quality of life.
 Contact us online or call us at (213)383-2273 to learn more.